 We are committed to providing services that are accessible to everyone.
 We recognise that different people have different needs and we will always do whatever we can to make sure that these needs are met.

-On this page we publish the work we are doing to make our services personal, fair and diverse.
+On this page we describe our work to make sure services are caring, safe and excellent for everyone.
 This work is our response to a law called the Public Sector Equality Duty (part of the Equality Act 2010).

-Since 2011, we have been using the NHS Equality Delivery System to improve our services and the working lives of our staff.
+Since 2011, we have been using the NHS Equality Delivery System to improve our services to patients, and the working lives of our staff.

-The reports below give information on how the Trust was performing on equality and diversity over the financial year 2011/12:
+The reports below describe how the Trust was performing on equality and diversity over the financial year 2011/12:

 These documents were published to meet the specific requirements of the Public Sector Equality Duty.